Real estate license cost in Texas: A comprehensive breakdown

 - Bundled packages often provide better value than purchasing courses individually.

-Many schools also offer payment plans, making it easier to get started and manage upfront costs.
+Pro Tip: Many schools also offer payment plans, making it easier to get started and manage upfront costs.

-Texas Real Estate Exam Fee ($43 per attempt)
+Texas real estate exam fee ($43 per attempt)

 The Texas real estate exam fee is $43 each time you take the test, which means retakes can quickly add to your overall licensing costs.
 With the statewide first-time pass rate for salesperson candidates at about 56%, many candidates need more than one attempt to pass.
 For that reason, choosing a school with quality exam prep, practice tests, and strong passage rates can help you pass faster and save on repeated test fees.

-Application and Processing Fees ($185)
+Application and processing fees ($185)

 The Texas Real Estate Commission (TREC) charges a $185 application fee for a two-year sales agent license.
 This fee covers the cost of processing your application, reviewing your qualifications, and issuing your license once all requirements are met.